NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8sessions.md

-### Maintaining State Using Sessions in our JEE 8 Web App Module
+### Maintaining State Using Sessions in our JEE 8 Web App Module - Part 1

 Use these (but for JEE8) to update these code examples: